Ajatt-Tools/Japanese/config.md

 If failed to find pitch accent for a word, make an attempt to look it up using its kana reading.
 Requires `useMecab` set to `true`.
+* `skipWords`.
+A comma-separated list of words that you don't want to look up.

 ****